 Instructions to the editor: please make the following changes to Line 39, Page 97 in the subclause 11.21.18.6.6 Threshold-based reporting phase in D0.3 as shown below:

-CSI variation indicates the quantified difference between the current measured CSI and the previous measured CSI at a sensing receiver.
+The CSI variation value determined by a sensing responder indicates the quantified difference between the current measured CSI and the previous measured CSI at the sensing responder.
+The selection method of the CSI variation value is implementation specific, but it shall follow the following rules:The CSI variation value shall be within the closed interval [0, 1].

+A larger CSI variation value shall reflect a larger CSI variation.

+The CSI variation value equal to 0 indicates the cases that the CSI variations are smaller than a certain degree.

+The CSI variation value equal to 1 indicates the cases that the CSI variations are larger than a certain degree.

+NOTE — How to define the larger CSI variation, and which case corresponds to the CSI variation value equal to 0 or 1, are implementation specific.

 Discussion:

 To make it clear, a figure is given here to describe the above rules.